PyRigi/PyRigi/doc/math/rigidity/global.md

 Set $dim =$ dimension of the graph, $v =$ number of verteces, $e =$ number of edges,
 $t = v\cdot dim - \binom{dim+1}{2}$ and $N = 2\cdot v\cdot \binom{v}{2} +2$.
-To check if a graph with at least $d + 2$ vertices is generically globally rigid in Ed, proceed as follows.
-First, if the number of edges, $e$, is less than $t$, output 'False' (as the graph cannot even be generically locally rigid with so few edges), otherwise continue.
+To check if a graph with at least $d + 2$ vertices is generically globally rigid in $RR^d$, proceed as follows.
+First, if $e < t$, output 'False' (as the graph cannot even be generically locally rigid with so few edges), otherwise continue.
-Next pick a framework with integer coordinates randomly chosen from 1 to $N$.
+Next, pick a framework with integer coordinates randomly chosen from 1 to $N$.
-The next step is to pick one equilibrium stress vector in a suitably random way.(If e = t, there will be no stresses, so we consider the zero vector.)
+The next step is to pick one equilibrium stress vector in a suitably random way.(If $e = t$, there are no stresses, so we consider the zero vector.)
 Then consider the corresponding equilibrium stress matrix and compute its rank.
-If the rank is $v-dim-1$, output the answer 'True', otherwise output the answer 'False' .
+If the rank is $v-dim-1$, return 'True', otherwise return 'False' .

 :::{prf:theorem}
 :label: thm-globally-randomize-algorithm